ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Kotlin Coroutines have revolutionized asynchronous programming on Android, making it simpler, cleaner, and more intuitive.
 However, even…</blockquote>

 <h3>4.
-Detecting Text with Camera in Compose Multiplatform - <a href="https://medium.com/@amirhossein-ijadi/detecting-text-with-camera-in-compose-multiplatform-b244d0f1f4d8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Reverse Engineering Chinese Social Media for Fun (REDNote App) - <a href="https://medium.com/bugbountywriteup/reverse-engineering-chinese-social-media-for-fun-rednote-app-4c9871006c6c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amirhossein ijadi`**
+✍️ **posted by `InfoSec Write-ups`**

-<blockquote>Recently, the development of applications in the multi-platform framework provided by JetBrains has become popular.
-Development in this…</blockquote>
+<blockquote>There was some expressions on social-media about the Data Privacy concerns of the REDNote (小红书) app.
+Let’s take a look at REDnote vs…</blockquote>

 <h3>5.
 Building the B&Q Mobile Apps: - <a href="https://medium.com/@abid.ghani/building-the-b-q-mobile-apps-ce69ab593797" target="_blank" rel="noopener noreferrer">link</a></h3>